Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 *The times in the repo are standardized to conform to 60fps timecode.
 Edits in addition to the standardization have also been made.
 They will **NOT** match PFA's counter.
 Eligibility times are based on the times reported by PFA's counter.*

 ---
+## Announcement

+Good news!
+As I started working on the comparison, I decided to go for an x by x design.
+This means there are still spots!

+The rules will remain the same but now, anyone can submit a run with any CPU; there are no eligibility requirements.
+Do however be courteous; please don't submit a 15-minute Intel Atom run.
+The number of slots left are tracked below.
+This will fill up quickly so if you want to participate, I'd advise you to get it in within the next couple of days!
+In the Hitotose Café, first come is first served.

+IMPORTANT: If your run was previously ineligible, you MUST resubmit it.
+You are also subject to the first come first served rule.

+**This submission period will close when all the slots have been filled or by the latest, 11/2 4:30 AM PDT.**

+---
 ## Slots Left
 - 9KX2: 7
 - Tau: 7